maxmart97/SportsPro-Technical-Support/README.md

 01/24/2018: All general functionality is complete.
 However, data is not loading very fast.
 I need to do an edit of all the code to see where I can do some optimization.
 I also need to do an edit for consistency and unnecessary code.
 I am back in school for the spring semester and will be working on JavaScript stuff for my web development class.
 I will optimize and edit if I get a chance.
 This project is basically complete.

+## Download

+1. Go to: /SportsProSetupProject/Release/SportsProSetupProject.msi
+2. Download the .msi file and run it.
+It will take you through a Windows installer and install the program to your computer.
+It will also add the program as a shortcut to your desktop and start menu.